bradwright/flask-mustachejs/README.md

     hulk templates/includes/_user_profile.mustache > static/compiled_mustache.js

+Serve this javascript file in place of the templates rendered by the `jinja` context processor when in production.
+You will also need to include the [Hogan.js client javascript][hoganjsweb]

 If you have a number of templates, and/or you want to make the pre-compilation part of your deployment process, you might want to discover the templates and pass them to `hulk` programmatically.